co-cddo/cloudmaturity/src/assessment/governance.md

   parent: Assessment
 ---

-## -New project tech choices[radios] =
-() Each project starts afresh with a blank slate of technology choices resulting in a divergent estate () strictly controlled, fixed homogeneous consistent design () some patterns and shared documentation such as a tech radar exist, but are not maintained or promoted () documentation and patterns that cover most use cases exist, are maintained and actively promoted () show+tells and collaboration with existing teams, reuse and extension rewarded, innovation and experimentation encouraged

-## -How do you choose where and when to run cloud workloads and store data?[radios] =
-() Single region approved for use, data and/or workload limited to single availability zone within that region, workloads typically run constantly.
-() Workloads and data are spread/replicated/distributed over multiple availability zones within a single region () An additional non-UK regions has been evaluated for legal equivalence, non-production and/or select data and workloads may run in the non-primary region, or it may be used as part of a disaster recovery solution.
-() Regions are not technically important or relevant and are selected entirely based on the capabilities, cost and sustainability credentials.
-() Workloads dynamically distribute over available regions and availability zones, and viable workloads time-shift execution based on cost and sustainability.

-## -How do you plan, measure, and optimize your compute environmental sustainability and carbon footprint?[radios] =
-() .
-() .
-() .
-() .
-() .

-## -How do you plan for incident response?[radios] =
-() TODO: Planned required at point of service introduction to live.
-() .
-() Blame free retros
-() .
-() Rehearsed and successful recovery of critical systems within a working day

-## -How do you manage data retention?[radios] =
-() TODO: Has been defined at an organization level and projects/programs are aware of their responsibilities.
-() Projects and programs are required to attest their compliance.
-() .
-() Edge case scenarios are tracked in the risk register () Retention is fully monitored and enforced

-## -How do you determine what kind of data is being stored and where?

-() Data is managed in a decentralized and ad hoc manner with little organizational awareness of where data is stored.
-() Documentation of the data stored, the schema, and data sensitivity exist on a team-by-team basis.
-Teams adhere to organization policy on data through manual review and interpretation.
-() An inventory of data exists, developed either by hand or by using scanning / discovery tools.
-Data is classified by type (for example PII, card data, company confidential), sensitivity (impact if corrupted / breached), and regulatory requirement (retention, location, etc.).
-() A comprehensive understanding exists of data location, classification, and sensitivity.
-This information is regularly reviewed for compliance.
-Data lineage is broadly understood, but not reliably documented.
-() A data catalog exists, which documents what data the organization holds and the metadata that describes it.
-A business-friendly glossary outlining the source of the data, quality metrics and use cases exists.
-Tracking of data lineage (history of source, distribution, branching and modification) is in place.

-## -Data Management: How do you mitigate against data breaches (exfiltration/corruption/deletion/non-availability)?[radios] =

-() Data access is manually classified.
-() Centralized standard set of policies and controls in place to prevent unauthorized access.
-() Centralized standard set of policies and controls with limited monitoring for exfiltration.
-() Risk is mitigated by implementing preventative, detective, and corrective controls and policies.
-Anomaly detection and correction is automated with a portfolio of platforms and tools.
-() Fully automated, preventative controls and anomaly detection, along with proactive monitoring, access review processes and regular auditing.
+## How are technology selections made for new projects within your organization?[radios] =

+() **Ad-Hoc and Independent Selections:** Each project independently selects technologies, leading to a diverse and often incompatible technology estate.
+() **Uniform Technology Mandate:** Technology choices are highly regulated, with a uniform, organization-wide technology stack that all projects must adhere to.
+() **Guided by Outdated Resources:** A technology radar and some documented patterns exist, but they are outdated and not widely regarded as useful or relevant.
+() **Current and Maintained Guidance:** A regularly updated technology radar, along with current documentation and patterns, covers a wide range of use cases and is actively used for guidance.
+() **Collaborative and Evolving Ecosystem:** Regular show-and-tell sessions and collaboration with existing teams are encouraged.
+There's a strong emphasis on reusing and extending existing solutions, alongside rewarding innovation and experimentation.

+## What strategies guide your decisions on geographical distribution and operational management of cloud workloads and data storage?[radios] =

+() **Single Zone, Constant Operation:** All data and workloads are confined to a single availability zone within an approved region, with workloads typically running continuously.
+() **Intra-Region Distribution:** Workloads and data are spread across multiple availability zones within a single region to enhance availability and resilience.
+() **Selective Multi-Region Utilization:** An additional, legally compliant non-UK region is used for specific purposes, such as non-production workloads, certain data types, or as part of disaster recovery planning.
+() **Capability and Sustainability-Driven Selection:** Regions are chosen based solely on their technical capabilities, cost-effectiveness, and environmental sustainability credentials, without any specific technical constraints.
+() **Dynamic and Cost-Sustainable Distribution:** Workloads are dynamically allocated across various regions and availability zones, with scheduling optimized for cost-efficiency and sustainability, adapting in real-time to changing conditions.

+## How does your organization plan, measure, and optimize the environmental sustainability and carbon footprint of its cloud compute resources?[radios] =

+() **Basic Vendor Reliance:** Sustainability isn't actively measured internally; reliance is placed on cloud vendors who are contractually obligated to work towards carbon neutrality, likely through offsetting.
+() **Initial Awareness and Basic Policies:** Some basic policies and goals for sustainability are set.
+Efforts are primarily focused on awareness and selecting vendors with better environmental records.
+() **Active Measurement and Target Setting:** The organization actively measures its cloud compute carbon footprint and sets specific targets for reduction.
+This includes choosing cloud services based on their sustainability metrics.
+() **Integrated Sustainability Practices:** Sustainability is integrated into cloud resource planning and usage.
+This includes regular monitoring and reporting on sustainability metrics and making adjustments to improve environmental impact.
+() **Advanced Optimization and Dynamic Management:** Advanced strategies are in place, like automatic time and location shifting of workloads to minimize impact.
+Data retention and cloud product selection are deeply aligned with sustainability goals and carbon footprint metrics.

+## What is your organization's approach to planning and preparing for incident response?[radios] =

+() **Ad-Hoc and Basic Efforts:** Incident response is primarily ad-hoc, with some basic efforts in place but no formalized plan or structured approach.
+() **Initial Documentation at Service Launch:** A documented incident response plan is required and established at the point of introducing a new service to the live environment.
+() **Regularly Updated Incident Plan:** The incident response plan is not only documented but also periodically reviewed and updated to ensure its relevance and effectiveness.
+() **Integrated and Tested Plans:** Incident response planning is integrated into the broader IT and business continuity planning.
+Regular testing of the plan is conducted to validate procedures and roles.
+() **Rehearsed and Proven Response Capability:** Incident response plans are not only documented and regularly updated but also rigorously rehearsed.
+The organization is capable of successfully recovering critical systems within a working day.

+## What is your approach to managing data retention within your organization?[radios] =

+() **Organization-Level Policy Awareness:** Data retention policies are defined at the organization level, and all projects/programs are aware of their specific responsibilities.
+() **Compliance Attestation by Projects:** Projects and programs are not only aware but also required to formally attest their compliance with the data retention policies.
+() **Regular Audits and Reviews:** Data retention practices are periodically audited and reviewed for compliance, with findings addressed through action plans.
+() **Inclusion in Risk Management:** Edge cases and exceptions in data retention are specifically identified and managed within the organization’s risk register.
+() **Automated Enforcement with Cloud Tools:** Data retention is actively monitored and enforced using native cloud services and tools, ensuring adherence to policies through automation.

+## How does your organization identify, classify, and manage its data storage and usage?[radios] =

+() **Decentralized and Ad Hoc Management:** Data management is largely uncoordinated and informal, with limited organizational oversight of data storage locations and types.
+() **Team-Based Documentation and Manual Policy Adherence:** Each team documents the data they handle, including its schema and sensitivity.
+Compliance with organizational data policies is managed manually by individual teams.
+() **Inventoried and Classified Data:** An inventory of data, created manually or via scanning tools, exists.
+Data is classified by type [e.g., PII, card data], sensitivity, and regulatory requirements [e.g., retention, location].
+() **Reviewed and Partially Documented Data Understanding:** There’s a comprehensive understanding of data location, classification, and sensitivity, with regular compliance reviews.
+Data lineage is generally understood but not consistently documented.
+() **Advanced Data Catalog and Lineage Tracking:** A detailed data catalog exists, encompassing data types and metadata.
+It includes a user-friendly glossary, quality metrics, use cases, and thorough tracking of data lineage.

+## What measures are in place in your organization to mitigate the risk of data breaches, including exfiltration, corruption, deletion, and non-availability?[radios] =

+() **Manual Data Access Classification:** Data access is primarily managed through manual classification, with minimal automation or centralized control.
+() **Centralized Policies and Controls:** A centralized set of policies and controls is in place to prevent unauthorized data access, forming the core of the data security strategy.
+() **Policies with Limited Monitoring:** In addition to centralized policies and controls, limited monitoring for data exfiltration is conducted to identify potential breaches.
+() **Comprehensive Controls with Automated Detection:** Preventative, detective, and corrective controls are implemented.
+Anomaly detection and correction are automated using a range of platforms and tools, providing a more robust defense.
+() **Fully Automated Security and Proactive Monitoring:** Advanced, fully automated controls and anomaly detection systems are in place.
+This includes proactive monitoring, regular access reviews, and continuous auditing to ensure data security and compliance.

 {% include 'nextAssessmentButton.njk' %}